Kwangsa19/SQL-Automotive/README.md

 3. Determine the top 3 most popular car models based on sales frequency.

 ```
-SELECT ca.CarModel, COUNT(cd.CarID) AS SalesFrequency
+SELECT ca.CarModel, COUNT(sd.CarID) AS SalesFrequency
-FROM SaleDetails cd
+FROM SaleDetails sd
-INNER JOIN Cars ca ON cd.CarID = ca.CarID
+INNER JOIN Cars ca ON sd.CarID = ca.CarID
-GROUP BY cd.CarID
+GROUP BY sd.CarID
 ORDER BY SalesFrequency DESC
 LIMIT 3;
 ```
 This SQL query is designed to find the top 3 most popular car models based on the frequency of their sales.
 * First, we set up `SalesFrequency` column for the output.
-* Second, `saleDetails` table is inner joined with `cars` on one condition which is `cd.CarID` matches `ca.CarID`.
+* Second, `saleDetails` table is inner joined with `cars` on one condition which is `sd.CarID` matches `ca.CarID`.
-* Third, once we found what car models and sales frequency are, we group them by their `cd.CardID` and reverse them alphabetically.
+* Third, once we found what car models and sales frequency are, we group them by their `sd.CardID` and reverse them alphabetically.
 It allows the best selling car to appear at the top.
 * Finally, we set `LIMIT` to 3 to display three best selling cars.
 * Output: